SOLAR SYSTEM FACTS FOR KIDS | BASIC AND AMAZING

 BASIC SOLAR SYSTEM FACTS FOR KIDS

-- The Solar System has formed about 4.6 billion years ago from a cloud of gas and dust spinning around a newly formed star, the Sun.
+- The Solar System took shape approximately 4.6 billion years ago, emerging from a swirling cloud of gas and dust surrounding the newborn star, the Sun.

-- The asteroid belt is a region between planet Mars and Jupiter, which contains around 40,000 rocks.
+- The asteroid belt, located between Mars and Jupiter, contains approximately 40,000 rocky objects.

-- Apart from eight major planets, there are 5 dwarf planets – Pluto, Ceres, Haumea, Makemake, and Eris.
+- In addition to the eight major planets, our solar system includes five dwarf planets: Pluto, Ceres, Haumea, Makemake, and Eris.

-- As the planets revolve around the Sun.
-Similarly, natural satellites or moons revolve around planets.
+- Just as the planets orbit the Sun, natural satellites, or moons, orbit planets.
 All planets except Mercury and Venus have moons.
-Jupiter has the highest number of 63 moons.
-Ganymede, the moon of the planet Jupiter is the largest moon of our Solar System.
-It is diameter is 5263 kilometers.
+Jupiter has the most, with 63 moons.
+Ganymede, Jupiter’s largest moon, is the largest in our solar system, with a diameter of 5,263 kilometers.

-- The Solar System revolves around the center of the Milky Way at a speed of 285 kilometers per second and completes one revolution in 224 million years.
+- The solar system orbits the center of the Milky Way galaxy at a speed of 285 kilometers per second, completing one revolution every 224 million years.

 WHAT IS OUR SOLAR SYSTEM CALLED?